Sakura Bakushin O

-Sakura Bakushin O (Japanese: サクラバクシンオー; 14 April 1989 – 30 April 2011) was a Japanese thoroughbred racehorse and sire.
+Sakura Bakushin O (サクラバクシンオー, Sakura Bakushin Ō) was a Japanese Thoroughbred racehorse and sire.
 He is regarded as one of the greatest short-distance race horses in Japanese horse-racing history, winning 11 of his 12 starts in races 1400 meters or shorter, including consecutive victories in the Grade 1 Sprinters Stakes and earning the JRA Award for Best Sprinter or Miler in 1994.
 However, he never won a race longer than 1400 meters despite nine attempts at them.
 As a sire, Sakura Bakushin O was also successful, producing numerous graded stakes winners.
 As a damsire, Sakura Bakushin O has continued to see success, most notably through Kitasan Black.

 Background

-Sakura Bakushin O was foaled 14 April 1989 at the Shadai Farm in Abira, Hokkaido.
+Sakura Bakushin O was a bay horse with a diamond-shaped white star foaled on April 14, 1989, at the Shadai Farm in Abira, Hokkaido.
 His sire was Sakura Yutaka O, who was the winner of the 1986 Autumn Tenno Sho.
 His dam, Sakura Hagoromo, was a daughter of Northern Taste and was a full-sister of 1981 Arima Kinen and 1983 Spring Tenno Sho winner Amber Shadai.

 In the fall of 1991, when Sakura Bakushin O was two years old, he was transferred to the Miho Horse Training Center in Ibaraki Prefecture.
 His trainer Katsutaro Sakai noted that he showed excellent speed, but like his sire Sakura Yutaka O, appeared to have a weak constitution and some leg problems.
 However, with Sakura Bakushin O being related to Amber Shadai, there was hope that Sakura Bakushin O would eventually be able to do well with longer distance races and was not considered yet to be a sprinter.